BKA Act partly unconstitutional: incompatible with fundamental right to informational self-determination

 The ruling has far-reaching consequences for the legal basis of the BKA's surveillance and storage powers:

 The provisions in question will remain in force until July 31, 2025, albeit with certain conditions.
-For example, personal data may only be stored if there is sufficient probability that the persons concerned are connected to possible criminal offenses and the data can make a significant contribution to prevention or prosecution.
-The monitoring of contact persons is also restricted so that it may only be used if there is a clear risk.
+For example, personal data may only be stored if there is a sufficient probability that the data subjects will be identified in connection with possible Criminal offenses and the data can make a significant contribution to prevention or prosecution.
+Surveillance of contact persons is also restricted so that it may only be used if there is a clear risk.

 The legislator is now required to amend the BKAG in line with the constitution by 2025 at the latest.
 This concerns in particular the clear definition of storage and intervention thresholds as well as the determination of an appropriate storage period.

-The ruling makes it clear that counter-terrorism measures must always be in line with the fundamental right to informational self-determination.
+The ruling makes it clear that counter-terrorism measures must always be in line with the fundamental right to Informational self-determination must stand.
 In particular, secret surveillance measures and the storage of personal data are subject to strict requirements.

 Source: Judgment of the Federal Constitutional Court of October 01, 2024 (1 BvR 1160/19)